 On the career side, I have a network of people I can call on for help.
 I didn’t have that before.
 I also have a network of friends who support me in my personal life.
 The next time I fail, and those failures are very much a part of life, I feel I’m in a much more emotionally resilient position.

 I now have people around me who care about me and will help me get back up.
 There are times when life knocks you down and you feel like staying down.
 I’ve certainly had my days (okay weeks, actually months) of wallowing in self-pity.

 Then you look up and you realize there are a few people with their hands extended, waiting to pull you back up.
 You have no idea what it feels like to see those hands there… when you’re at rock bottom… giving you the courage to get up and try again.

 For most of my life, I didn’t know what that felt like.
-But I do now, and that all happened in the last two years.
+But I do now, and that all happened in the last few.

 Both types of relationships (career and personal) are priceless.